pantrypoints/sp/content/en/research/countries/china/xi/chapter-03b.md

 situation of stability and unity have always been maintained, and the most important reason behind this is that the party's leadership has ensured the effective regulation of major relations in all aspects.
-For example, in the relationship between political parties, adhering to the system of multi-party cooperation and political consultation under the leadership of the Communist Party of China not only ensures extensive political participation, fully reflects social conditions and public opinion, and the interests of all strata, but also ensures the unity and harmony of political life and the effective convergence of forces of all aspects, and avoids the drawbacks of party rivalry under the multi-party
+For example, in the relationship between political parties, adhering to the system of multi-party cooperation and political consultation under the leadership of the CCP not only ensures extensive political participation, fully reflects social conditions and public opinion, and the interests of all strata, but also ensures the unity and harmony of political life and the effective convergence of forces of all aspects, and avoids the drawbacks of party rivalry under the multi-party